sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 CVS repository called *PoC* to gather this lose set of HDL designs.
 The repository grow over the years to a collection of basic
 HDL implementations like ALUs, FIFOs, UARTs or RAM controllers.
 For their final projects (bachelor, master, diploma thesis), students got access to PoC, so they could focus more on their main tasks than wasting time in developing and testing basic IP core implementations from scratch.
-But the library was initially for internal and educational use only.
+However, the library was initially for internal and educational use only.

 As a university chair for VLSI design, we have a wide range of different FPGA prototyping boards from various vendors and device families as well as generations.
 So most of the IP cores were developed for both major FPGA vendor platforms and